alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 *   Returns the result of a successful callback
 *   Returns a failure if you try to re-lock an already locked identifier, and preserves the original locks
 *   Allows you to nest locks
-*   Releases the lock when the callback completes (success or failure), and allows you to re-lock
+*   Releases the lock when the callback completes (both success and failure), and allows you to re-lock
 *   Releases all of its locks if it fails to lock a complete set of IDs
 *   Succeeds even if unlocking fails